manqiul/photo/_posts/2022-05-09-Monochrome.md

 #### Animals

-This bird's shadow really looks like the boss of black organization in manga *Meitantei Conan*.
+This bird's shadow looks like the boss of black organization in manga *Meitantei Conan*.

 ![image](/assets/img/bw3.jpg)